 - Process user plane events from the UPF and apply the corresponding policy and charging rules.

 The Nsmf_PDUSession service supports the following service operations.
+The V-SMF or H-SMF described in the Table may also refer to the V-SMF of the hosting operator's network or the H-SMF of the participating operator's network in Indirect Network Sharing deployments.